 - Attach the dial piece to the degree dial using a paper fastener.

-3. Measure & record the distance a) from the measuring tool to your eye.
+- Measure & record the distance from the face of the dial to your eye.
+This is Measurement A.

 Record all values in your log.